Chandana-R30/M1_Employee-Management-System/5_Report/README.md

 CONCLUSION:

 This project C solves the issue effectively.
 The user can update all the required details.This project is user friendly.
 Using this project the user can keep a record of students and maintain the record in a simple and oraginsed manner.
+The main advantage of this code is it works on both Windows OS and Linux OS .

 Code for my project is referred from: https://code-projects.org/